Library

 Let's check two specific examples.

-1. Jobs to Be Done (JTBD)
+1. Jobs to be done (JTBD)

 With this framework, you look at what users tell you and what they try to accomplish.